 Roads and Transportation

-We have approximately 200 kilometres of streets in our road network, including, residential, collector and arterial roads.
+We have approximately 222 kilometres of City owned streets in our road network, including, residential, collector and arterial roads.
 While the County of Oxford owns some roads and sewers within the city, we look after them on their behalf.

 Roads